scottsus/flamethrower/README.md

 Wtf???? 🤬
 ```

-An implementation run is initiated with a natural language query that begins with an uppercase letter.
+An implementation run is initiated with a natural language query that begins with an `uppercase letter`.

-## Motivation for 🔥 flamethrower1
+## Motivation for 🔥 flamethrower

 ### GitHub Copilot